oifergan/Pcap_Analyzer-Nginx-Docker/README.md

    .
    .

-2. go to deploy folder and edit the "deploy.yml" with the correct hosts group name (the default is nginx).
+2. go to deploy folder and edit the "deploy.yml" with the correct hosts group name (the default is aws).
 3. from the deploy folder run "./deploy.sh"

 ###As an example you can deploy it against an ec2 instance i have in AWS